SergioAlias/sc-cellranger-workflow/README.md

 1. Edit `manage_input_files.sh` manually, from which all raw samples must be linked with a suitable name to another custom folder (e.g. `raw_data`).
 After editing the source folder, the output folder and the link commands, run the script and make sure everything is alright.
 This step must be performed for customizate samples according to the experiment and keep original sample names in order to facilitate sample backtracking (in case of failure) at same time.
 New sample names must follow [Illumina's naming convention](https://support.illumina.com/help/BaseSpace_OLH_009008/Content/Source/Informatics/BS/NamingConvention_FASTQ-files-swBS.htm) (`SampleName_S1_L001_R1_001.fastq.gz`).
 The first part of the name should be easy to interpret and it is recommended to use short and non redundant names.

 2. Edit `samples_to_process.lst` adding sample names, one per line. **IMPORTANT:** Sample name must not include paired-end related information and file extension.
 If your sample name is `SampleName_S1_L001_R1_001.fastq.gz`, add a line with "SampleName" written in it. **MORE IMPORTANT:** Leave one empty line after all samples names.
 For instance, if you have 4 samples, your file should have 5 lines, being the last one an empty line.
 Most text editors provides you with the line number so this should be easy to ensure.
-Please, if you have an "Undetermined" sample, place its name (Undetermined) at the end, so the workflow can identify it as Undetermined correctly and assign it the sample number 0.

 3. Edit `config_daemon` and set the variables to the desired values.
 The config file already contains sensible values for the variables so you can do a first analysis with the default values and come back later to fine-tune.

 4. If you are running an integrative analysis, prepare `experiment_design.tbl`, a TSV file containing the experimental conditions for each sample.
 This should contain a column named `code`, with the sample names (as in `samples_to_process.lst`).